-(74) Medication list--A list that includes all prescription and over-the-counter medication that a client is currently taking, including the dosage, the frequency, and the method of administration.
+(73) Medication list--A list that includes all prescription and over-the-counter medication that a client is currently taking, including the dosage, the frequency, and the method of administration.

-(75) Mitigation--An action taken to eliminate or reduce the probability of a disaster, or reduce a disaster's severity or consequences.
+(74) Mitigation--An action taken to eliminate or reduce the probability of a disaster or reduce a disaster's severity or consequences.

-(76) Multiple location--A Medicare-approved alternate delivery site that meets the definition in 42 CFR §418.3.
+(75) Multiple location--A Medicare-approved ADS that meets the definition in 42 CFR §418.3.

-(77) Notarized copy--A sworn affidavit stating that attached copies are true and correct copies of the original documents.
+(76) Notarized copy--A sworn affidavit stating that attached copies are true and correct copies of the original documents.

-(78) Nursing facility--An institution licensed as a nursing home under the Texas Health and Safety Code, Chapter 242.
+(77) Nursing facility--An institution licensed as a nursing home under Texas Health and Safety Code, Chapter 242.

-(79) Nutritional counseling--Advising and assisting individuals or families on appropriate nutritional intake by integrating information from the nutrition assessment with information on food and other sources of nutrients and meal preparation consistent with cultural background and socioeconomic status, with the goal being health promotion, disease prevention, and nutrition education.
+(78) Nutritional counseling--Advising and assisting individuals or families on appropriate nutritional intake by integrating information from the nutrition assessment with information on food and other sources of nutrients and meal preparation consistent with cultural background and socioeconomic status, with the goal being health promotion, disease prevention, and nutrition education.
 Nutritional counseling may include the following: